African Crested Guineafowl

 Eastern Bongo

-The Eastern bongo is the largest and heaviest forest antelope.
+The Eastern, or mountain, bongo is the largest and heaviest forest antelope.
 Both female and male Eastern bongos have spiraled, u-shaped horns that grow up to 40 inches long, which they keep their entire lives.
-Since they live in dense forests, the horns of Eastern bongos usually point backward, allowing them to better navigate their surroundings.
-One […]
+Since they live in dense forests, the horns of Eastern bongos usually point backward, allowing them to better navigate their […]